RagnarB83/ash/INSTALL-README.txt

 3. Install necessary Python packages via pip:
    Strongly recommended:
    pip install geometric   (geomeTRIC optimizer)

-4. Make sure preferred QM packages are available:
-    - The path to ORCA needs to be in PATH and LD_LIBRARY_PATH
-    - xTB needs be in PATH

 5a.
 Install Julia from https://julialang.org/downloads
     i.
 Download appropriate binaries from site.
 Extract archive a